amy88amy/fpg/README.md

 **F**raud **P**rediction using **G**raph features.

+Evaluations and results are summarized in the direcory [evaluations](https://github.com/PratikBarhate/fpg/blob/master/evaluations/evaluations.md)

 #### Dataset

 1. We have used a dataset available on Kaggle - [Synthetic data from a Financial payment system](https://www.kaggle.com/ntnu-testimon/banksim1).